cooperj/setup-windows/README.md

 ## Warnings

+- Ensure you save the Git repo to the `C:` Drive so the exact paths work, e.g. Settings for VS Code should be located at `C:\setup-windows10\VSCode\settings.json`

 - If you are downloading as a ZIP from GitHub **make sure to manually download the [Windows10Debloater](https://github.com/Sycnex/Windows10Debloater) submodule** and place the contents into the folder `Windows10Debloater`, you may also have to do this if you are running a `git clone` so check that the files are there before running script `1.
 Run Windows 10 Debloater`

 ## Scripts included